 During the game, the players – or ‘investigators’ – explore the notorious Arkham City.

-They encounter people, places creatures which are both mundane and normal.
+They encounter people, place creatures which are both mundane and normal.
 The investigators undergo a series of adventures and gain the clues and resources they require to confront and thwart the Mythos threat in the final phase.

 During their time in the city, they gather spells, weapons, clues, and other items to help them throughout the scenario.
 At first, they aim to avoid powerful monsters, before moving on to close a few gates and seal the active gates, which is the objective of the game.